 Fungating wound: a neoplasm that erupts through the skin surface

-Fistula: an opening between 2 organs or (more relevant to this specialty) from
+Fistula: an opening between 2 organs or (more relevant to this speciality) from

 an organ to the skin surface – an entero-cutaneous fistula